Colorado governor slashes trucker’s prison term to 10 years

 The move comes days after a judge scheduled a hearing for next month to reconsider the sentence at the request of the district attorney, who planned to ask that it be reduced to 20 to 30 years.

-Around 5 million people signed an online petition seeking clemency for Aguilera-Mederos, who was convicted of vehicular homicide and other charges in an explosive pileup that killed four people in 2019.
+Around 5 million people signed an online petition seeking clemency for Aguilera-Mederos, who was convicted of vehicular homicide and other charges in the explosive 2019 pileup that killed four people.

 Judge Bruce Jones imposed the 110-year sentence on Dec.
 13 after finding it was the mandatory minimum term set forth under state law, noting it would not have been his choice.